adaltas/node-shell/src/index.coffee.md

         # Check if it is present in the parsed parameters
         .some (options) -> cparams[options.name]?
         if helping
-          throw Error [
+          throw error [
             'Invalid Argument:'
-            '`help` must be associated with a leaf command' ].join ' ' if options.extended and commands.length return true
+            '`help` must be associated with a leaf command' ] if options.extended and commands.length
+          return true
         # Helping is not requested and there are no more commands to search
         return false unless commands?.length